Getting Started with i.MXRT7xx-EVK

 2.3 MCUXpresso Config Tools

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support, it is fully integrated as a part of MCUXpresso IDE and also as a separate tool if using a different IDE.
+The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
+It is fully integrated as a part of the MCUXpresso IDE and also as a separate tool if using a different IDE.

 MCUXpresso Software Config Tools Icon